-By promoting sustainable waste management through good design within new developments, use of recycled materials and sustainable transport of waste, Preferred Option CS26 adheres to the guidance set out by the HUDU.
+By promoting sustainable waste management through good design within new developments, use of recycled materials and sustainable transport of waste, Policy CS26 adheres to the guidance set out by the HUDU.

-- That within CS26 (3), 're-use' of materials is added to strengthen this point. - That within CS26 (5), the term 'impacts' are further explained, for example, would it be clearer to state 'negative impacts' or maybe explain what these impacts may be.
+- That within CS26 (3), 're-use' of materials is added to strengthen this point.
+Comment: Policy CS26 has been amended to reflect this. - That within CS26 (5), the term 'impacts' are further explained, for example, would it be clearer to state 'negative impacts' or maybe explain what these impacts may be.